pcrandall/networkscanner/README.md

 Use build tags to build for proper os

-Available addresses will be written to "availableIPS.txt" in current directory with the -w=true flag set
+With the -w=true flag set scannedIPs directory will be created in current directory.
+Available addresses will be written to "scannedIPs/availableIPS.txt", and Reserved addresses will be written to 'scannedIPs/reservedIPS.txt'

 Flag syntax
 ```